2022 Kensington and Chelsea London Borough Council election: Affiliation Changes

 Cllr Toby Benton and Cllr Mona Adam left the Labour Party and joined the Green Party.

 Cllr Eva Jedut left the Labour Party, sitting as an Independent, then briefly joining the Workers Party of Britain then sitting as an Independent again.
+She then joined Advance UK in March 2026.

 Cllr Emma Dent Coad left the Labour Party to sit as an Independent.